 If it becomes too difficult, family members may turn to assisted living.
-In this situation, it’s not uncommon for patients and family members to grow closer as time together is not spent doing less enjoyable activities, but rather focusing on making memories and sharing stories.
+In this situation, it’s not uncommon for family members to grow closer as time together is not spent doing less enjoyable activities, but rather focusing on making memories and sharing stories.

 Stronger Support System

 A mesothelioma diagnosis is scary.
 Often paired with a less-than-optimal cancer prognosis, people may experience fear, anxiety and depression.
 To overcome these feelings, it is good to spend time with others and make new friends.
 This is much easier in an assisted living facility as people live in a close proximity.
 In addition, a team of nurses, physicians, social workers and activity coordinators can help residents get to know others and feel more stability in their new home.